Lang: enLang: el

 Programme announcement – Admissions

-The next intake in the MA in the Classical Archaeology and the Ancient History of Macedonia starts in October 2024.
-Interested parties are invited to submit their application by 31 August 2024 extended until 20 September 2024 (non-Greek applicants) / 30 September 2024 (Greek applicants) or until places are filled, by following instructions at the applications page.
+The next intake in the MA in the Classical Archaeology and the Ancient History of Macedonia starts in February 2025.
+Interested parties are invited to submit their application by 20 January 2025 (Greek applicants and non-Greek applicants), or until places are filled, by following instructions at the applications page.

 Programme announcement: ENG | GR